MiniFate/MiniFate/_loose-notes/06-aspects-fate-points.md

 1. Invoke an Aspect
 2. Declaring an Aspect

-### Invoking Aspects

-Fate Points can be spent to invoke Aspects for bonuses to rolls.
-To do so, the player or GM spends a Fate Point, explains how one of the Aspects in play would help the character making the roll or hinder their opponents, and then either adds +2 to the result of the roll or re-throw all four of their dice.
-Invoking an Aspect must make sense; the group should agree that the Aspect is applicable with the GM being the final arbiter.

-Players may spend Fate points to invoke Aspects for their own rolls and the GM may spend Fate Points to invoke Aspects on rolls he makes for his NPCs.
-Multiple aspects can be invoked on the same roll, but the same aspect cannot be invoked more than once on the same roll (even if a fate point is used to throw the dice again).

-Aspects need not be invoked all at once; a player my see whether they would succeed with a roll before deciding whether to invoke any aspects.
-After invoking an aspect, they may again see what the result would be before deciding to let it stand, or invoking other aspects to gain a further bonus.

-If two players are invoking aspects on a roll (for example, if a player's PC is attack one of the GM's NPCs), then the roll is resolved only after both players agree that they are finished.
-Again, each specific aspect may only be invoked once per roll, so if both players want to invoke the same aspect the group should decide for which character it would be more beneficial.
-If no agreement can be reached, neither player may invoke it.

 ### Declaring Aspects

 Declaring an Aspects gives the players a chance to narrate a story detail.